 - In 2004 the chorus appeared with Dancing in the Streets in the Grand Steps Project and with Buglisi/Foreman Dance in four performances of a commissioned score;

-- A Holiday Celebration with Peter, Paul & Mary has been broadcast on PBS since 1989 (nearly every year).
+- A Holiday Celebration with Peter, Paul & Mary was regulary broadcast on PBS, starting in 1989.

-NYChoral frequently tours in the summer.
-In July 2014 members and their guests traveled to central Europe revisiting a region that, on the centennial of the outbreak of the Great War, has undergone a great deal of transformation in the last several decades.
-Beginning in Prague, the chorus then traveled to Vienna and performed Rheinberger's Messe in F at Sunday mass in St. Stephen's Cathedral, accompanied on its grand pipe organ.
-At our next stop in Budapest, we added American tunes from Copland and Shaw-Parker to perform a full, rousing concert at Matyas Templom atop Buda's Castle District.
+NYCHORAL often tours in the summer.
+In July 2014 members and their guests traveled to central Europe.
+Beginning in Prague, the chorus then traveled to Vienna and performed Rheinberger's Messe in F at Sunday Mass in St. Stephen's Cathedral, accompanied on its grand pipe organ.
+At our next stop in Budapest, we added American tunes from Copland and Shaw-Parker to perform a concert at Matyas Templom atop Buda's Castle District.
 We then traveled to Romania, where we were honored to offer a performance outside Banffy Castle in Bonchida, a historic Transylvanian landmark recently added to the Most Endangered Monuments list and currently undergoing restoration.

 In 2012 the chorus performed three concerts in Sicily: an outdoor concert in the Piazza del Duomo in Cefalù, a concert at the Basilica Minore Maria Santissima Assunta in Montalbano Elicona, and a performance at the Teatro Massimo Bellini in Catania.